10 Free & Cheap Things to Do in Milford Sound© Unsplash

 Want to see the “Eighth Wonder of the World” but don’t think you have the funds?
 Nonsense!
 You don’t have to pay for scenic cruises or extravagant flights to enjoy the stunning glacier-carved fiords of this UNESCO World Heritage Area.
 Free hiking trails, short walks and natural sights are a perfectly good – no, exceptional – way to experience Milford Sound‘s famous scenery.
 Don’t believe us?
 Just check out this list of free and cheap things to do in Milford Sound!

-For more free things to do in Milford Sound, as well as budget tips, check out The Travel Guide to Milford Sound on a Budget.
+For more free things to do in Milford Sound, as well as budget tips, check out The Budget & Backpacking Guide to Milford Sound.

 1. Get That Iconic View from the Milford Sound Foreshore Walk – FREE